Skip to main content

 Severe dengue fever

-In rare cases dengue fever can be very serious and potentially life threatening.
-This is known as severe dengue or dengue haemorrhagic fever.
+In rare cases, dengue fever can be very serious and potentially life-threatening.
+This is called severe dengue or dengue haemorrhagic fever.

-You may be most at risk of severe dengue fever if you have had dengue and become infected again.
+You may be most at risk of severe dengue fever if you had dengue before and get infected again.
 It's very rare for travellers to get severe dengue fever.

 • severe tummy pain